 What is fecal incontinence?

-Fecal incontinence means that you are not able to hold your feces, or stool, until you get to a toilet.
-There are many reasons for this, such as a case of diarrhea that strikes suddenly or damaged muscles or nerves within your rectum.
+Fecal incontinence means that you aren't able to hold your bowel movement (feces or stool) until you get to a toilet.
+There are many reasons for this.
+It might be a case of diarrhea that strikes suddenly.
+Or there could be damaged muscles or nerves in your rectum.
 Your rectum is the last section of your intestine.
-It controls bowel movements and signals when you need to go.
+It controls bowel movements, and signals when you need to go.

 Experts believe that about 1 in 12 adults has fecal incontinence.
-Although it is not a normal part of getting older, you are more likely to have it as you age.
+It's not a normal part of getting older.
+But you are more likely to have it as you age.
 Women are also more at risk for this condition than men are.

 What causes fecal incontinence?

-Fecal incontinence can be caused by a chronic illness, injury, or surgery, including:
+Fecal incontinence can be caused by a long-term (chronic) illness, injury, or surgery.
+Causes can include:

 - Diarrhea or constipation